ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 The **External Access** table lists all users who have access to specific **[customers](https://docs.erp.net/tech/modules/crm/sales/customers/index.html)** in the **[Client Center](https://docs.erp.net/tech/modules/crm/clientcenter/index.html)**.

-It offers an alternative to the **[standard way](https://docs.erp.net/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account-v26.html)** of setting up new users and defining their access for different customers in a Client Center.
+It also offers a way of setting up new users and defining their access for different customers in the Client Center.

 ![pictures](pictures/customers_external_access.png)